SeanChinJunKai/vertexgsoc/README.md

 val response: String? = result.response?.text
 ```

+## Try sample app

+Try these apps built with this SDK by the community:

+- [SeanChinJunKai/VertexSample](https://github.com/SeanChinJunKai/VertexSample): Kotlin Multiplatform sample that uses Gemini via Vertex AI.
+Runs on Android and iOS.

 ## Features of Gemini with Vertex AI supported by this SDK
 | Feature                              | Currently Supported |
 |--------------------------------------|---------------------|